TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 In an ENT file, the same model specification might look like this.

     <point
     	name="ammo_bfg" color=".3 .3 1"
     	box="-16 -16 -16 16 16 16"
-    	model="{{ perch == "1" -> "progs/gaunt.mdl", { "path": "progs/gaunt.mdl", "skin": 0, "frame": 24 } }}"
+    	model="{{ perch == '1' -> 'progs/gaunt.mdl', { 'path': 'progs/gaunt.mdl', 'skin': 0, 'frame': 24 } }}"
 	/>

 ## Point Files and Portal Files

 TrenchBroom can load point files (PTS) generated by QBSP, which help locate leaks.
-After you open a point file with #menu(Menu/File/Load Point File), it's rendered as a sequence of green line segments which will connect the map interior to the void.
+After you open a point file with #menu(Menu/File/Load Point File...), it's rendered as a sequence of green line segments which will connect the map interior to the void.
 Hit #menu(Menu/View/Camera/Move to Next Point) to move the camera to the first point, and continue hitting #menu(Menu/View/Camera/Move to Next Point) to fly along the path, which should show you where the leak is.

 Portal files (PRT), also generated by QBSP, let you visualize the portals between BSP leafs.
-They can be loaded with #menu(Menu/File/Load Portal File) and are rendered as translucent red polygons.
+They can be loaded with #menu(Menu/File/Load Portal File...) and are rendered as translucent red polygons.

 ## Game Configuration Files {#game_configuration_files}